bencarlson/Sitecore-Commerce-v902-Scaled-Installation/README.md

 Copy the "Master" connection string from a CM instance into the App_Config/ConnectionStrings.config.
 This is only temporary for the package deployment.

-In App_Config/Sitecore.config, copy the "master" database section from CM to CD machine.
+Also, in App_Config/Sitecore.config, copy the "master" database section from CM to CD machine.

 ```powershell